hirefrank/www/content/2014-summer-movies.md

 Title: 2014 Summer Calendar of Free Movies in New York City
+Date: 2014-05-15 18:20
 Slug: 2014-summer-movies
 Tags: movies, summer, nyc
 Summary: One calendar with over a dozen venues featuring nearly 100 free movies to enjoy this summer in the city.

+**Updated 5/17/2014, 4:42pm:** Further updates will be [captured on this page](http://www.hirefrank.com/14/05/announcing-nycsummerfilms/).
+I've also created a dedicated Twitter account, [@NYCSummerFilms](https://twitter.com/nycsummerfilms) to tweet same day reminders.

 **Updated 5/17/2014:** Added Films on the Green and Front/Row Cinema at South Street Seaport Pier.